 How to start a small business in Dubai, UAE

 With a population of more than three million and a fair influx of visitors, aspiring entrepreneurs can fare well with a small business setup in Dubai.
 When you think of a startup, the initial picture could be that of a corporate office with young workers, a football table and a swanky pantry.
 However, there are numerous possibilities when one wants to set up a small business in Dubai.

-Starting small could mean providing consultation based on your expertise from a desk space or opening a tea stall next to a parking lot, to even selling groceries.
+Starting small could mean providing consultation based on yours expertise from a desk space or opening a tea stall next to a parking lot, or even selling groceries.
 The possibilities for small business setup in Dubai are vast.
-However, one needs to bear in mind some important factors before they start a small business in Dubai.
+However, one needs to bear in mind some important factors before they start a small business in the UAE.